Operation-Restoring-Valor/Washington-D.C./README.md

 -   **Zero Tolerance:** An attack on a Justice or a Senator is an attack on the Constitution itself.
 The response must be immediate and decisive.
 We are not just "deterring" crime; we are actively seeking out and neutralizing those who would harm our officials.

 -   **No Immunity for Criminal Threats:** If a senator or any employee is caught doing something illegal that poses an immediate threat, normal rules apply.
 No one is immune without specific legislative authority.
-If the act threatens the safety of the public or the integrity of the government, federal employees, law enforcement, and civilians have the duty to intervene immediately.
+If the act threatens the safety of the public or the integrity of the government; federal employees, law enforcement, and civilians have the duty to intervene immediately.

 **Beating Back the Threat: A Call to Action**
 ---------------------------------------------